Introduction

 So you’ve looked through the examples above, but how do you actually start using one of these block schedules or your own?

 The key is to write your tasks inside each of the blocks on your schedule.
-Whether you’re using Google Calendar, one of our picks for top 5 best time-blocking apps, a physical planner, or just a sheet of paper, you’ll need to keep track of which tasks belong in each block.
+Whether you’re using Google Calendar, one of our picks for top 5 best time-blocking apps, a physical planner, or just a post-it note, you’ll need to keep track of which tasks belong in each block.

 Then, follow the blocks as you go throughout the day, looking at the list of tasks you should be working on during each block.
 Don’t worry if you don’t get them all done by the end of the block.
 Using the block schedule like this ensures you stay balanced, and you always have tomorrow to make more progress on that block.